WerdienJihed/WerdienJihed/README.md

 <p>My name is Werdien Jihed.</p>
 <p>I'm a curious and creative Developer who loves design and passionate about digital marketing.</p>
-<p>I created multiple repositories and some of them you may find interesting.</p>

 ---